'It was like an ambush': Two women report being assaulted while walking their dogs | News Channel 3-12

 Click here for updates on this story

-PALM BEACH COUNTY, Fla.
-(WPBF) — In two separate incidents, two women reported being assaulted by a stranger while walking their dogs.
+PALM BEACH COUNTY, Florida (WPBF) — In two separate incidents, two women reported being assaulted by a stranger while walking their dogs.

 The first incident happened around 9 p.m. on May 18 in West Palm Beach.
 Just about 12 days later on May 30, a woman reported a similar incident on Singer Island.